 - SocialAccounts - Enables the use of social (or federated) accounts only.

 - SocialAndLocalAccounts - Enables the use of both local and social accounts.
 Most of our samples refer to this policy.

 - SocialAndLocalAccountsWithMFA - Enables social, local, and multi-factor authentication options.

-In the Azure AD B2C samples GitHub repository, you'll find samples for several enhanced Azure AD B2C custom CIAM user journeys.
+In the Azure AD B2C samples GitHub repository, you'll find samples for several enhanced Azure AD B2C custom CIAM user journeys and scenarios.
 For example, local account policy enhancements, social account policy enhancements, MFA enhancements, user interface enhancements, generic enhancements, app migration, user migration, conditional access, web test, and CI/CD.

 Understanding the basics

 A claim provides temporary storage of data during an Azure AD B2C policy execution.
+Claims are more like variable in a programing language.
 It can store information about the user, such as first name, last name, or any other claim obtained from the user or other systems (claims exchanges).
 The claims schema is the place where you declare your claims.